John Malkovich: Early life and education

 Malkovich was born in Christopher, Illinois, on December 9, 1953.
 He grew up in Benton, Illinois.
 His father, Daniel Leon Malkovich, was a state conservation director, who published the conservation magazine Outdoor Illinois.
 His mother, Joe Anne (née Choisser), owned the Benton Evening News daily newspaper and Outdoor Illinois.
 He grew up with an older brother, Danny, and three younger sisters, Amanda, Rebecca, and Melissa.
 In a May 2020 interview, he revealed that Melissa is his only surviving sibling.
-His paternal grandparents werе immigrants from Croatia from the vicinity of Ozalj; his other ancestry includes English, Scottish, French, and German descent.
-In 2025 Malkovich revealed in an interview that after having a DNA test he discovered that he is 43% Romanian.
+His paternal grandparents were immigrants from Croatia, from the hamlet of Malkovići in the village of Lović Prekriški north of Ozalj; his other ancestry includes English, Scottish, French, and German.
+In a 2021 interview, he stated that he is half Croatian.
+In 2025, Malkovich revealed in an interview that after having a DNA test he discovered that he was 43% Romanian.
+In 2026, the Minister of the Interior of the Republic of Croatia, Davor Božinović, granted Malkovich Croatian citizenship.
 Malkovich attended Logan Grade School, Webster Junior High School, and Benton Consolidated High School.
 During his high-school years, he appeared in various plays and the musical Carousel.
 He was also active in a folk gospel group, with whom he sang at churches and community events.
 As a member of a local summer theater project, he co-starred in Jean-Claude van Itallie's America Hurrah in 1972.

+While growing up in Benton, Malkovich's next door neighbor was Doug Collins, who became an NBA basketball player and head coach.

 After graduating from high school in 1972, Malkovich enrolled at Eastern Illinois University.
 He then transferred to Illinois State University, where he majored in theater, but dropped out.
 He studied acting at the William Esper Studio.